 Atlas Corps volunteers are essential to the organization for making sure things run smoothly.
 Today, we would like to talk more about Atlas Corps Group Captains.
 Our Group Captains facilitate monthly peer coaching groups as part of our new Virtual Leadership Institute, an online learning community for global social change leaders from around the world.

 Since launching the Virtual Leadership Institute, 16 Atlas Corps Alumni became our Group Captains helping Scholars create a productive environment for co-learning, develop leadership projects, and guide discussions about leadership and social impact.
 Today we talk with Vanessa, Atlas Corps Alumna from Nicaragua and an excellent Group Captain for the Atlas Corps Virtual Leadership Institute.
-Vanessa is passionate about climate change awareness and education and works at the Nature Conservancy, a global environment organization.
+Vanessa is passionate about climate change awareness and education.
+During her Fellowship, Vanessa served at the Nature Conservancy, a global environment organization.
+Now Vanessa teaches Earth & Life Science at Lincoln International Academy in Nicaragua.

 Name: Vanessa Alexandra Prado Baltodano